dimitri-pletschette/taipyclone/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 _We encourage you to keep the code coverage percentage at 80% and above._

-- [ ] This solution meet the acceptance criteria of the related issue.
+- [ ] This solution meets the acceptance criteria of the related issue.
 - [ ] The related issue checklist is completed.
-- [ ] This PR add unit tests for the developed code.
+- [ ] This PR adds unit tests for the developed code.
 If not, why?
 - [ ] End-to-End tests have been added or updated.
 If not, why?
 - [ ] The documentation has been updated, or a dedicated issue created.
 (If applicable)
 - [ ] The release notes have been updated?
 (If applicable)